Registration for Highly-Skilled Migrants

 The Hague International Centre allows newcomers utilising the Highly-Skilled Migrant permit to register with the municipality of The Hague, Rijswijk, Delft; or Leidschendam-Voorburg and collect their residence permit in one appointment.

-It is important to note that whilst people will often have their appointment at The Hague International Centre made for them (by an employer, or relocator), this is company policy.
+It is important to note that while people will often have their appointment at The Hague International Centre made for them (by an employer, or relocator), this is not company policy.
 This means that you may have to make your appointment yourself.

 Eligibility for Services at The Hague International Centre